 When you're planning a nursery for your baby, you want to put as much love into it as possible, but if you're not a designer, figuring out what you love (and how to get that look without breaking your budget) can be tough, especially if this is your first time designing a space for a baby.

-Here are her tips to make sure your baby's room will be amazing—whether your budget is DIY or designer.
+Here are her tips to make sure your baby's room will be amazing—whether your budget is DIY or high-end designer:

 1. Figure out your budget and what matters most

 "Beautiful nurseries can be designed at many price points, but a budget can help prioritize what's most important, where to splurge or scale back.
 For every client or DIY parent, that's different, but I like to mix and match high-low products that are beautiful and functional," Valencia tells Motherly.

 She suggests that if parents have their hearts set on an expensive item, like the Abigail 3-in-1 Convertible crib Valencia loves, then they should select affordable accent pieces.
 She's done this in spaces, sprinkling in a mobile from Tiny Love and other inexpensive touches when the bulk of a budget is being spent on a "splurge" item, like a fancy crib.

 When you've set your budget and nailed down any big splurge items, Valencia recommends sitting down and making a mood board.

 "It's important to understand the vision for the space—so don't only decide the color, concept or style, but also ask yourself what special moments and milestones you envision in this space.
 That way, you can determine the must-have items and find pieces with sentimental value too," she tells Motherly.

 3. Clean, light and white is on trend